SUNY Downstate Health Sciences University

 Can you give me a brief description of the field?
 What are the key elements of this field that define it?

 Orthopaedic surgery is a specialty that treats congenital, acquired and post traumatic diseases of the musculoskeletal system.
 Substantial expansions of the breadth, depth and capabilities of the discipline in the past 50 years have coincided with the emergence of sub-specialists and super-specialists in the fields such as arthroplasty (joint replacement and related surgery), musculoskeletal trauma, hand surgery, bone and joint oncology (both primary and metatic disease) and spine surgery.
-The demographics of our ageing population as well as the emergence of new methods of imaging and treatment suggest that the demand for these services will be significantly higher in the future.
+The demographics of our aging population as well as the emergence of new methods of imaging and treatment suggest that the demand for these services will be significantly higher in the future.

 What is the patient population that I will encounter?
 Will it include both children and adults?
 Will there be emergency work?
 What types of technology will I encounter?